-Do you have freshly washed hair one day but somehow by the next you’re tackling greasy roots?
+Do you have freshly washed hair one day but somehow, by the next, you’re tackling greasy roots?
 We feel you!
-There is nothing worse than waking up in the morning with oily hair and no time to jump in the shower, so how can you keep your hair from becoming filled with grease in what feels like a few hours?
-Do you start skipping hair wash days?
-But won’t this mean that you have to deal with your fair share of bad hair days?
-So many questions to consider, but girl you’re in luck, as your personal haircare gurus, we’ve put together a host of handy hacks on how to make your hair less greasy so you no longer have a blind panic 15 minutes before heading to work.
+There is nothing worse than waking up in the morning with oily hair and no time to jump in the shower, so how can you keep your hair from becoming filled with grease in what feels like a few hours after washing it?
+Lucky for you, your hair gurus are here to save the day!
+We have pieced together a guide on how to make your hair less greasy so you no longer have a blind panic 15 minutes before heading to work.

-A Guide On How To Train Your Hair To Be Less Greasy
+A Guide With Tips On How To Make Your Hair Less Greasy

-Greasy hair is something that we all have to deal with, its totally natural and in fact, essential in keeping your locks healthy.
-What many fail to consider is that oily hair doesn’t necessarily mean that it’s dirty, but instead your scalp trying it’s very hardest to keep your hair nourished.
+Greasy hair is something that we all have to deal with, it’s totally natural and, in fact, essential in keeping your locks healthy.
+What many fail to consider is that oily hair doesn’t necessarily mean that it’s dirty, but instead, your scalp is trying its very hardest to keep your hair nourished.
 On your scalp is sebaceous glands, which are responsible for producing sebum, otherwise known as oil.
 Every time you wash your hair, you remove this layer of oil, then for the next few days, your scalp will start reproducing the sebum needed to prevent your locks from drying out.
 This is why you are likely to find that the more often you wash your hair, the quicker it will become greasy as your scalp becomes familiarised with how fast it needs to start reproducing oil.

 So how can you teach those sebaceous glands to take a step back and finally allow you to have just a few extra days of fresh hair?
 You’ll be pleased to know that training your hair is relatively straightforward and you can start with the following steps: